-Step Four: The stake-o-matic bot will pick up all new testnet keypairs within six weeks of registering.
-In the meantime, you can follow these instructions to airdrop yourself some testnet SOL and start voting!
+Step Four: The stake-o-matic bot will pick up all new Testnet keypairs within twelve weeks of registering.
+In the meantime, you can follow these instructions to airdrop yourself some Testnet SOL and start voting!

 After you’ve started up your tesnet validator, you can airdrop yourself some test SOL to get started.
 You can follow these instructions to learn how to do so.

 I just signed up for the Solana Foundation Delegation Program and received an email from the Foundation saying “Thank you for registering”.
 Am I approved?
 Is this the same as getting onboarded to the Solana Foundation Delegation Program and receiving stake? #

 No. This email confirms that you have registered for the program.
 You will not be onboarded and receive a delegation as part of the Solana Foundation Delegation Program until you are onboarded.
 To understand when you will be onboarded please refer to the questions above.

 I just signed up for the Solana Foundation Delegation Program at solana.foundation/delegation-program.
 When will the stake bot on Testnet see me? #